dkvz/dorade-noframework-blog/README.md

 * List style is better but maybe could be better in articles.
 * Test on mobile and tablets, the infinite scrolling might not work on there.
 * Use the SASS CSS from materialize.
 If I do that, I need to replace mentions to Roboto in my css file and replace that with the SASS variable used for the base font family.
-* It looks like on some articles, going to the bottom using the comments link doesn't proc the infinite scrolling.
+* It looks like on some articles + some computer sometimes, going to the bottom using the comments link doesn't proc the infinite scrolling.
 * I need to put my robot / IE loadmore button.
 * Due do a bug I had to fix the version of webpack-dev-server to 2.9.7.
 I might have to change that at some point, when a version superior to 2.10 is out.
 * In the fragments array, spinner-card should be called spinnerCard.